 Each student is registered on a research programme leading to a qualification (e.g. Doctor in Philosophy).
-You must normally complete all programme requirements within, and attend the School for, the timeframe set out in your programme regulations (see the on-line School Calendar) or offer of admission.
+You must normally complete all programme requirements within, and attend the School for, the timeframe set out in your programme regulations (see www.lse.ac.uk/ resources/calendar/programmeRegulations/mPhilPhD/) and/or offer of admission.